-Tensions remain high in Italy where spreads are now higher than in Greece, notably due to fears over larger-than-expected public deficits.
+Tensions are higher in Italy, notably due to fears over larger-than-expected public deficits.

 Italian, Greek and French spreads over 10Y German bund - Since Jan.
 2021

 High-yield corporate-bond spreads have been decreasing in the last few months both in the US and the Euro Area.